NOMINATIONS FOR THE ALUMNI COUNCIL ELECTIONS 2018 ARE NOW CLOSED. STAY TUNED FOR INFORMATION ON VOTING.

 Every two years University of Melbourne alumni are invited to nominate to run for election to the Alumni Council.
 All alumni are then eligible to vote for six of their own to represent the alumni community on the Alumni Council.
 If you’re an alumnus or alumna of the University, now is your chance to get involved.

 You can’t nominate yourself but you can ask another alumnus or alumna to nominate you.
 Also, if you think someone would be a great representative, and they’re interested, you can nominate them using the form here.
-Please make sure to check out our Election and Alumni Council FAQs below.
+Please read our Election and Alumni Council FAQs below.

 What is the Alumni Council?